5 Easy, Expert-Approved Ways To Eat Your Way to Vein Health

 Rutin is found primarily in buckwheat, but you can also find it in:

-● Apple peels
+- Apple peels

-● Rooibos or green tea
+- Rooibos or green tea

-● Citrus zest
+- Citrus zest

 Cut Back On Salt

+In conjunction with upping your water intake, cutting back on the amount of sodium you consume can help your veins stay healthy.
+A diet that is too high in salt can lead to fluid retention, which puts more pressure on your veins and can lead to serious damage.
 The best way to lower your salt levels is to take a look at what you are eating, and take note of nutrition labels.
 You will be amazed to find the places that salt hides.

+If you’re looking to improve your vein health, and need help in doing so, contact a Vein Clinics of America location near you.
 With nearly 60 clinics nationwide, and as the number one most trusted vein clinic in the United States, we can help you get your vein health back on track to ensure you’re able to live the healthy, happy life that you enjoy!

 Relief from varicose veins begins with a FREE** consultation visit